WTFAcademy/WTF-Ethers/en/13_EncodeCalldata/readme.md

 ## Interface Class

 The interface class in `ethers.js` abstracts the ABI encoding and decoding needed for interacting with contracts on the Ethereum network.
 ABI (Application Binary Interface) is a format similar to API, used to encode various types of data that contracts can process, enabling them to interact.
-For more information, see [WTF Solidity tutorial Lecture 27: ABI encoding](https://github.com/AmazingAng/WTFSolidity/tree/main/27_ABIEncode).
+For more information, see [WTF Solidity 27: ABI encoding](https://www.wtf.academy/solidity-advanced/ABIEncode/).

-We can generate the `interface` variable using the `abi`, or directly retrieve it from the contract:
+We can generate the `interface` variable from the `abi`, or directly retrieve it from the contract:

 ```js
 // Generated using abi